simgrid/simgrid/examples/README.rst

 =================

   - **Describing the energy profiles in the platform:**
-    This platform file contains the energy profile of each links and hosts, which is necessary to get energy consumption predictions.
+    The first platform file contains the energy profile of each links and hosts for a wired network, which is necessary to get energy consumption predictions.
+The second platform file is the equivalent for a wireless network.
 As usual, you should not trust our example, and you should strive to double-check that your instantiation matches your target platform.

     .. tabs::

+       .. group-tab:: XML

-       .. example-tab:: examples/platforms/energy_platform.xml
+	  .. showfile:: examples/platforms/energy_platform.xml
+	     :language: xml

+	  .. showfile:: examples/platforms/wifi_energy.xml
+	     :language: xml

   - **Consumption due to the CPU:**
     This example shows how to retrieve the amount of energy consumed